 I have a hard time sitting still.
-Not in an anxious way.
-More like, ‘my to-do list never seems to be a ta-da-done list.’
-This leaves me forever testing tools, apps, and resources that help me do everything – faster, smarter.
+My to-do list never seems to be a ta-da-done list.
+This means I’m forever testing tools, apps, and resources that help me do everything – faster.
 And for good reason.
 I love what I do.
-I want to do more of it!
-Here are 29 tools that help me do all-the-things.
-How many do we both use?
+I want to do more of it.
+Here are 29 tools that help me do #allthethings.
+How many do we have in common?

 EMAIL & CALENDARS

 Signing up for GSuite’s Gmail service is by far the number one thing I suggest all of my clients do when setting up their website.
 Why?